netidx/netidx-book/src/administration/configuration.md

       "private_key": "private.key"
   }
   ```

-  The certificate `CN` must be `resolver.architect.com`.
-The
+  The certificate's *subjectAltName* (not the CN) must include
-  may not be encrypted.
+  `resolver.architect.com`.
+Keys may be encrypted — at startup
+  netidx asks once via askpass (typically `ssh-askpass`) and then
+  stashes the password in the system keychain for subsequent runs.

-### perms
+### perms / include_permissions

-The server perissions map.
-This will be covered in detail in the
+The server permissions map.
+Covered in detail in the [Authorization]
-authorization chapter.
+(./authorization.md) chapter.
 If a member server's auth mechanism is
-anonymous, then this is ignored.
+Anonymous, this map is ignored.

+For installs where perms live in their own file (the default that
+`netidx conf install` lays down, for example), the resolver config
+references it via `include_permissions: "<path>"`.
+The referenced
+file is merged in at load time and re-loaded on `SIGHUP`, so perms
+can be reshuffled without restarting the resolver.

 ## Client Configuration